-ORANGE COUNTY, Calif. — An increasing number of American punks is preparing for the “frightening and inevitable” doomsday scenario of a fourth wave of ska, well-stocked sources confirmed.
+ORANGE COUNTY, Calif. — An increasing number of American punks are preparing for the “frightening and inevitable” doomsday scenario of a fourth wave of ska, well-stocked sources confirmed.

-“We’re still feeling the effects of 1997,” said Ruiz.
+“We’re still feeling the effects of 1997,” said 39-year-old punk Theodore Ruiz who admits to still being scarred by the third wave of ska of the late ’90s.
 “We got knocked on our asses by dudes in pork pie hats and sharp-looking shoes.
 We won’t be caught off-guard again.”

-“Every time you turned on the radio, MTV — even during scene transitions in Friends,” said a grimacing Ruiz, “it was chaka-chaka-chaka.
-This time, we will be prepared.”
+“Every time you turned on the radio, MTV — even during scene transitions in Friends, it was chaka-chaka-chaka.
+This time, we will be prepared,” added a grimacing Ruiz.

 Ruiz, along with his friend Mary Thompson, recently founded the RUDE [Ready to Unite During (Ska) Emergencies] organization to help prevent the underestimation of ska.